On the Morse-Bott property of analytic functions on Banach spaces with Lojasiewicz exponent one half

-\begin{rmk}[Relationship between the Morse--Bott and other integrability conditions] Given an open neighborhood $\sU$ of a point $x_0$ in a Banach space $\sX$ over $\KK$, the property that a $C^2$ function $f:\sU\to\KK$ be Morse--Bott at $x_0$ (as in Definition \ref{defn:Morse-Bott_function_refined} \eqref{item:Morse-Bott_point_refined}), is closely related to the integrability condition\footnote{I am grateful to Otis Chodosh for reminding of this condition.} $(\star)$ described by Adams and Simon in \cite[pp. 229--230]{Adams_Simon_1988} and inspired by an earlier definition due to Allard and Almgren \cite{Allard_Almgren_1981}: According to \cite{Adams_Simon_1988}, a critical point $x_0$ is \emph{integrable} if
+Our Definition \ref{defn:Jacobi_vectors_integrability} is partly based on the integrability condition\footnote{I am grateful to Otis Chodosh for reminding me of this condition.} $(\star)$ described by Adams and Simon in \cite[pp. 229--230]{Adams_Simon_1988} and inspired by an earlier definition due to Allard and Almgren \cite{Allard_Almgren_1981}: According to \cite{Adams_Simon_1988}, a critical point $x_0$ is \emph{integrable} if

-where $O(u) := \{u(t): t \in (0,1)\}$ and $\tilde\sG$ is a Banach space with continuous embeddings, $\tilde{\sX} \subset \tilde{\sG} \subset \sX^*$, as in the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality2}.
+where $O(u) := \{u(t): t \in (0,1)\}$ and $\tilde\sG$ is a Banach space with continuous embeddings $\tilde{\sX} \subset \tilde{\sG} \subset \sX^*$ as in the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality2}.
 (Adams and Simon choose $\tilde{\sG}$ to be a certain Hilbert space but do not otherwise precisely specify the regularity properties of the path $u$ in their definition.)

-At first glance, the Adams--Simon integrability condition is weaker than Definition \ref{defn:Morse-Bott_function_refined} \eqref{item:Morse-Bott_point_refined} since in the latter definition we assume that $\Crit f$ is a $C^2$ submanifold with $T_{x_0}\Crit f = \Ker f''(x_0)$.
-It is likely that in the proof of our result \cite[Theorem 4]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6} with Maridakis, the Adams--Simon integrability condition could replace the property that $f$ be Morse--Bott at a point.
-We refer to Appendix \ref{sec:Integrability_and_Morse-Bott_harmonic_map_energy_functional} for a discussion of integrability and Morse--Bott conditions for the harmonic map energy function, together with examples. \end{rmk}
+Clearly, the property that a $C^2$ function be Morse--Bott at a critical point is closely related to integrability of that critical point.
+Indeed, by comparing Definitions \ref{defn:Morse-Bott_function_refined} and \ref{defn:Jacobi_vectors_integrability}, we obtain the